CosiMichele/workshop-materials/2024/2408-Biosci_series/05_snakemake.md

 >[!important]
 > :clock1: **Schedule**
-> - 3:00pm-3:10pm: Welcome and introdution to topic (What is Nextflow?)
+> - 3:00pm-3:15pm: Welcome and introdution to topic (What is Snakemake?)
-> - 3:10pm-3:20pm: The importance of pipeline management and the direction of bioinformatics
-> - 3:20pm-3:50pm: Understanding Nextflow Syntax and pipeline execution
+> - 3:15pm-3:50pm: Understanding Snakemake Syntax and pipeline execution
 > - 3:50pm-4:00pm: Resources and closing remarks

 >[!important]